The kitchen is the heart of the home. And all too often, its arteries get clogged with kid stuff, parent stuff, even pet

 It's these activities especially that require an elevated level of cleanliness and organization.
 Which is why family housecleaning and the setting rules of engagement here have to come into play.

-These 10 rules can help you keep this room in check.
+These 10 rules can help you keep this room clean.

 Don't allow the dropping off (dumping) of anything on the kitchen counters or table when you come in the door.
 The kitchen is not a dumping zone.

 To prevent dumping here, create an organized coming home center where the day's items can be temporarily stashed and kept out of the way until needed.

 Having everyone hand over shoes at the door goes a long way toward keeping carpet and floor cleaning to a minimum.
 Because as we know, the first place everyone goes once inside the front door is the room where the snacks are.
 This is a great place to stop dirt in its tracks.

 In addition to being able to monitor what the kids eat, this simple rule keeps the whole house cleaner, too.

 If you're old enough to grab your own snack or meal, you're required to put your dishes away and wipe down the prep area or cook top.
 (See chores for kids by age.)